KumarBoste/Student_Performance_and_Attendance_System/README.md

 FROM attendance a
 JOIN students s ON a.student_id = s.student_id
 WHERE a.attendance_percentage < 70;
+-- Question: Which students have poor attendance (less than 70%)?
 -- Insight: Helps mark students at risk of poor performance due to absenteeism.

 -- 9. Rank students by total marks